raspberrypilearning/comic-character/en/step_8.md

 --- /task ---

-**Debug step on script.js:**
+**Debug step:**
-+ Ensure you have used square brackets`[]` when creating your array assignment.
-+ Ensure you have added the `.length` property to your `if-else` statement.
-+ Ensure you have used -1 inside your `if-else` statement.
++ Make sure you have used the 'less than' `<` symbol or the 'greater than' `>` symbol in the correct places.

 Fantastic effort!

-You have created an interactive website where the user can create their own superhero character.
-You have checkd user entry and allowed the user to choose a theme for the website.
+You have created an interactive website so the user can create their own superhero character.
+You have checked user entry and allowed the user to choose a theme for the website.

 Check your understanding of the project using the reflection quiz on the next step.